No products in the cart.

 The primary (green) form of Hoya carnosa is less common than many of its excellent hybrids (of which there is a ridiculous number).
 The foliage can be plain, variegated, crinkled, or otherwise textured.
 The blooms are long-lasting, fuzzy clusters of fragrant stars.

-Pubicalyx is a hardy twining vine that can trail or climb, but it’s a little unruly: you may spend time unwinding the plant from its neighbors.
+Pubicalyx is a hardy twining vine that can trail or climb, but it’s a little unruly: you may spend time unwinding the outdoor plant from its neighbors.
 It’s one of the fastest-growing Hoyas and very easy to propagate – just put a cutting in water.

-This plant, otherwise known as a Sweetheart Hoya or Lucky Heart, is commonly sold as a single, heart-shaped leaf planted in a small pot.
+This plants, otherwise known as a Sweetheart Hoya or Lucky Heart, is commonly sold as a single, heart-shaped leaf planted in a small pot.
 The bright emerald green color of the cute, rounded leaves makes them popular St. Valentine’s Day gifts.

 This large, rambling species is prized most especially for its waxy, light green, vein-patterned foliage.
 Their pointed oval leaves have an interesting 3-D texture.
 Prominent pale veins run longitudinally across a network of horizontally laid smaller veins.